leonmagee/shop-page-wp/README.txt

 == Changelog ==

+= 1.1.0 =

+* Grid class names changed: full-width -> spwp-full-width, one-half -> spwp-one-half, one-third -> spwp-one-third, one-fourth -> spwp-one-fourth
+* The previous class names were too generic and they conflicted with some themes.
+If you are applying styles by using the old class names please update to these new class names.

 = 1.0.9 =

-* Fixed bug for IE 11
-* You can now specify a 'max number' or products to show.
+* New Feature: New shortcode attribute to specify a 'max number' of products to display
+* New Feature: Option to open shop page links in the same tab instead of a new tab
+* New Feature: Plugin will now output alt text for images (if alt text is set for image in the media library)
+* Fixed bug for Internet Explorer 11 where product grid was overlapping
-* Fixed bug with underline of link text on certain themes (box shadow)
+* Fixed bug with underline of link text on certain themes
-*
+* Fixed bug with featured image upload not displaying for certain themes Shop Page WP Products are now be excluded from WordPress Search

 = 1.0.8 =